Copyright © 2021 – Equity Schools, Inc

 Constrained by these sources, many schools wind up postponing their development plans, scaling them back, or abandoning them all together.

 Our approach is different in three ways:

 Click here for a 3-minute video showing some results of our Nonlinear funding process:

 Projects succeed when we work in partnership with clients.
 This is more than a marketing phrase, we actually work this way and for good reason.
 We cannot succeed alone.
 We need clients to work with us, and to be reasonably engaged in their project:

-Goals – Clear goals for the project and a genuine desire to accomplish them.
-Our “work product” is the completed project – not the documents, projections, drawings or presentations.
+Clear goals for the project and a genuine desire to accomplish them.
+Our “work product” is the completed project – not just the documents, projections, drawings, and presentations that we produce.

 Open to considering the unconventional, to considering “Nonlinear” approaches; not as a last resort but as possibly the best way forward.

 This needs little explanation.
 We limit the number of active projects we accept and so are very committed to the success of those few.
 We need an honest and open working relationship, while recognizing that most clients have many other obligations and limited time.